Piton de la Fournaise: Eruptions

 Most eruptions of Piton de la Fournaise are of the Hawaiian style: fluid basaltic lava flowing out with fire fountaining at the vent.
 Occasionally, phreatic eruptions (groundwater steam-generated eruptions) occur.
 Lava flows crossing the Grand Brûlé occasionally reach the sea.
 Piton de la Fournaise is one of the most active volcanoes in the world, with more than 150 recorded eruptions since the 17th century.

-Eruptions within the caldera do not cause much devastation, because the caldera is uninhabited, but little infrastructure exists apart from the highway.
-Lava flows are generally confined to the caldera.
-However, lava flows have been known to cross the N2 highway; areas where the road was destroyed by the eruption are signposted with the year of eruption after the road is rebuilt.
-In the early 2000s, the highway was destroyed one or more times a year; road engineering services then wait for the lava to cool off and build another stretch of road.
-For months after an eruption, the core of the lava flows can still be hot enough to steam in rainy weather.
+Eruptions within the caldera pose little threat to the island population.
+The caldera is uninhabited, and little infrastructure exists there apart from the highway.
+While lava flows are generally confined to the caldera, some have been known to cross the N2 highway.
+Areas where the road was destroyed by an eruption were signposted after the road was rebuilt noting the year of eruption.
+In the early 2000s, the highway was destroyed one or more times a year.
+Each time, engineering services restored the road after the lava cooled off.
+Sections of the lava flow remained hot for months after an eruption, as evidenced by steam emanating from those areas in rainy weather.

 Eruptions outside of the caldera can pose serious hazards to the population, but are rare.
 Only six eruptions outside of the caldera have been recorded, most recently in 1986.
 The village of Piton-Sainte-Rose was evacuated in 1977 before it was inundated by a lava flow which destroyed several buildings.
 The lava flow crossed the highway and surrounded the local church, entered the front door, then stopped without destroying the building.
 The front entrance was later cleared out, and the church was brought back into service under the name of Notre-Dame des Laves ("Our Lady of the Lavas").